 Smetana – The Moldau

-The Vltava (Moldau) river is 267.4 miles long and drains an area 10,850 square miles in size, over half of Bohemia and about a third of the Czech Republic's entire territory.
-The river rises in southwestern Bohemia from two headstreams in the Bohemian Forest, the Teplá Vltava, and the Studená Vltava.
-It flows first southeast, then north across Bohemia as it runs through Prague, and empties into the Elbe River at Melník, 18 miles north of Prague.
+The Vltava (Moldau) river is 267.4 miles long and drains an area of 10,850 square miles in size, over half of Bohemia and about a third of the Czech Republic's entire territory.
+The river rises in southwestern Bohemia from two headstreams in the Bohemian Forest, the Teplá Vltava and the Studená Vltava.
+It flows first southeast, then north across Bohemia as it runs through Prague and empties into the Elbe River at Melník, 18 miles north of Prague.